0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

     $user_obj = db_query_single("select * from users where username = '{$user['sub']}'");
 }
 ```
-It seems whatever is in JWT's <a href="https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.2">Sub claim</a> will be embedded directly to the query and not as parameter to be bound.
+It seems whatever is in JWT's <a href="https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.2">Sub claim</a> will be embedded directly to the query and not as a parameter to be bound.
 Which means that prepared statement is not going to protect that query from SQL injection.
-I've also checked if $user_obj is being displayed somewhere in the html and that was not the case, so I will not be able to see the output of sql injection that i am going to test against.
+I've also checked if $user_obj is being displayed somewhere in the html and that was not the case, so I will not be able to see the output of sql injection that I am going to test against.
 From this it is clear this will be Blind SQL injection.
 It was time to make a script for this.
 </p><br>

 <h4><b><i>Blind SQL injection</i></b></h4>